 Uncirculated coins are usually worth more than circulated coins.
 For the coin collector, that means collecting these uncirculated coins is more popular than collecting circulated coins.
 Circulated coins are produced for everyday transactions by a government run mint.
 These circulated coins are typically only worth their face value.
 Uncirculated coins can potentially be worth much more. —Bellevue Rare Coins

-This video has some good tips to help you grade your coins:
+This video will help you grade your coins at home yourself:

 Here’s some advice if you prefer to rely on the experts and have your coins professionally graded.